A Tale of Two Clouds: Amazon vs. Google

 AWS wins on market share and offerings

 For example, if you need a fully-managed cloud SQL solution, GCP offers a managed MySQL solution (and PostgreSQL in beta), whereas AWS also offers the option to use Aurora, MariaDB, Oracle, and Microsoft SQL Server.
 As another example, AWS offers a “serverless” compute product called AWS Lambda, which allows you to run code on-the-fly without having a dedicated instance waiting around for requests.
-Although GCP offers a similar product (Google Cloud Functions), it is currently in Beta release and only supports serverless functions written in Node.js.
+Although GCP offers a similar product (Google Cloud Functions), it only supports serverless functions written in Node.js and Python.
+That said, GCP is working on Serverless Containers, a product in Alpha that would allow you to run entire containers as functions without having to worry about which languages/runtimes/binaries are supported (sign up for the alpha).

 In terms of worldwide accessibility, AWS has many more data centers around the world.
 One important thing to keep in mind if you’re doing business in China: You can access GCP instances from China, but access to hosted files on Google’s Cloud Storage (equivalent to Amazon S3) is blocked in China (outside Hong Kong).